lionelmace/ibmcloud-labs/Lab APIC.md

 1. If you have kept the Cloudant DB dahsboard open, you can select the database **test** and view the newly created record.

+1. Congratulations you successfullly tested your API.

-### Publish API to Bluemix
+### Publish your API to Bluemix

 1. In the API Designer, select the tab APIs.
 Switch from the Design view to Assemble.
-In the tree view on the left switch from **Micro Gateway** to **DataPower Gateway Policies**.
+In the left hand side panel, switch from **Micro Gateway policies** to **DataPower Gateway policies**.
 Save the change.

 1. Click on **Publish** in the top right corner.
 Select **Add and Manage Targets**.

 1. Add IBM Bluemix Target.
-Select the Region such as United Kingdom, then the Space where you created the API connect instance.
+Select the Region such as United Kingdom where you created the API connect instance, then the Organization (Space).
 Finally, select the default catalog **Sandbox**.

 1. In the page Select a Bluemix application, type a new application name such as **apic-app**.
 Click + to add your app in the list.
 Then Save.